 Autumn, the most glorious season to encounter amidst its warm hues and cooling breeze beginning to pierce the air.
-This isn’t because of the cosy knitted jumpers that she gets to wear and the thick skin of leggings that cover her faded sun-kissed tan, this is Ruby’s favourite season.
+This isn’t because of the cosy knitted jumpers she gets to wear and the thick skin of leggings that cover her faded sun-kissed tan, this is Ruby’s favourite season.
 It presents St.James park a beautiful place to wander through every day approaching her way to and from school.
-Sometimes her hands feel a peck of ice chill, a stop to the small coffee stand near the end of the road with the most delightful man serving his little range of coffee and pretzels.
-It grew clearer that her familiar face drew his attention, including her sweet smile while she passed by every day made it a pleasant welcoming upon his early mornings and greats him with ‘Morning Mr.Yung.’
+Sometimes her hands feel a peck of ice chill, a stop to the small coffee stand near the end of the road with the most delightful man serving his small selection of coffee and pretzels.
+It grew clearer that her familiar face drew his attention, including her sweet smile while she passed by every day made it a pleasant welcoming upon his early mornings and greats him with “Morning Mr.Yung.”

-On one side of the park the dark mustard church that chimes by the hour and the sun awake behind executes the 17th-century construction glow.
-On the other side of the park a small street beside an active road containing a long-running family business that hold huge wonders within each window.
-The small street draws a close community and considered as a family to one another, recognised as Knowles Street.
-Ruby just lives outside in a high-class estate with large SUVs parked on a driveway with white smooth texture surface and jet black PVC windowpanes.
+On one side of the park, the dark mustard church that chimes by the hour and the sun awake behind executes the 17th-century construction glow.
+On the other side of the park, a small street beside a busy road containing a long-running family business that hold big surprises within each window.
+The little street draws a close community and considered as a family to one another, recognised as Knowles Street.
+Ruby lives outside in a high-class estate with large SUVs parked on a driveway with white smooth texture surface and jet black PVC windowpanes.
 She never enters these stores but is tempted to look through while she passes by.
-As she crosses the road she meets her 2 friends next to Maggie’s Knitting Galore, the starting glimpse to stroll pass the inadequate quirky stores.
+As she crosses the road, she meets her two friends next to Maggie’s Knitting Galore, the start of glimpsing, strolling pass the inadequate quirky stores.

 The old mechanisms that chimed within the window of Pete’s Toy shop of a puppet waving away, also the essence of a sweet sensation from the Chocolate shop, Jacksons and sons.
-Ruby continuously possessed a temptation to go within there, but the fear of simply trying one wouldn’t be enough and would need to try them all.
-This implies with Claire’s Bakery, from the fresh-cut sliced bread and small cupcakes that stand proud through the windows.
+Ruby continuously possessed a temptation to go within there, but the fear of trying one wouldn’t be enough and would need to try them all.
+Implying with Claire’s Bakery too, from the fresh-cut sliced bread and small cupcakes that stand proud through the windows.

 Each signage holds character that has existed since the beginning of time and to change would be profound in Ruby’s eyes.
 Apart from one which looked somewhat new was the Charity for the Dogs and Cats rescue, this didn’t slip into Ruby’s mind as a bad thing, it drives to a good gesture.
 Right at the end is a little Italian restaurant that held a comfortable commitment, Donati Italians.